NHS Forest tree-planting FAQs

 Due to the number of applications we receive we are not able to offer 1-1 support.
 However, we do offer some general advice about what to consider and more useful information and assets can be found in our digital tree pack.
 We also host weekly drop in sessions

-We require a success rate of 90% for our trees.
+We anticipate a success rate of c.
+90% for our trees.
 We know that not every tree will survive, but if you choose a good location and follow our advice then a high survival rate should be the norm.

 ‘Beat up’ means the process of checking the trees once they are planted and then replacing trees which have failed.